Govind-Mishra23/delta-demo/README.md

 # delta-demo
-This is my first Repository and git and github experience.
+This is my first Repository and git and github experience